batuhanerdem/trivia-game-meteor/README.md

 # trivia-game-meteor

 This is the clone of Trivia game which is my old android project.
 My first project with meteor js.
+I used Meteor js for both backend and frontend and used Blaze for frontend.

 <img src="/ekran goruntuleri/1.png"/>